ccssevinch/excel-projects/Payroll Activity Tracker & Dashboard/README.md

   A refresh macro is added to update all pivot tables and charts with a single click.

   Note: Macros and buttons require Excel Desktop to run properly.
 Excel for Web does not support VBA.
+  To refresh all pivot tables: Right-click any table and select "Refresh."

 ## Author